-In Ecuador, Colombia, and now in Venezuela we have been amazed and surprised by the amount as well as the quality of graffiti and murals we have come across when meandering through towns.
-Some are politically oriented, others are simply fabulous works of art.
+In Ecuador, Colombia, and in Venezuela we have been amazed by the amount as well as the quality of graffiti, murals, and other street art in and around towns.

 In Peru this was no different and I fell for the street art in Huanchaco.

 During our road trip in northern Peru we camped for the night on the beach in Huanchaco, thinking we’d stay there just a day or two.
 We ended up staying in this pleasant beach town for two months or so.

 I got my camera and walked around town just to capture some of these art works.
 Some of this street art is politically oriented, but most of the graffiti and murals are simply fabulous works of art.

 Unfortunately, much of the street art in Huanchaco has been neglected and during our two-month stay I didn’t see any new works being created, with the exception of the last one on this series which was done when La Gringa upgraded Huanchaco’s famous backpacker’s hostel.
 Her hostel is full of beautiful works of art now.

 Street Art in Huanchaco as Landmarks